Capital City: Riga

-Roughly, half of Latvia’s population lives in Riga and the surrounding suburbs, leaving the rest of the country relatively uninhabited.
+Roughly half of Latvia’s population lives in Riga and the surrounding suburbs, leaving the rest of the country relatively uninhabited.
 Inevitably, your transportation options outside of Riga will be fairly limited.
 But within the capital city, you can easily get around on trams, trolleybuses, and buses that run from 5 am to as late as 1 am.
 You can get a ticket for €1.15 at ticket offices, public transport ticket machines or even at some designated newsstands, post offices and supermarkets.

-Don’t worry if you forget to buy a ticket before you hop on as the driver can also sell it to you, however, this will cost you €2.
+Don’t worry if you forget to buy a ticket before you hop on, as the driver can also sell it to you; however, this will cost you €2.
 Fancy seeing the city sites at your own pace?
-Then enjoy the capital by hiring a bicycle but local drivers can be somewhat aggressive, so it’s best to be on your toes.
+Then enjoy the capital by hiring a bicycle, but local drivers can be somewhat aggressive, so it’s best to be on your toes.

 Driving your own car in Latvia

 UK citizens can use their driving licence in Latvia, however, this might be subject to change in 2021, so it’d be wise to exchange it for a Latvian licence as soon as possible.
-It might take you a while to get used to driving on the right but the road rules are not so different from the UK.
-It’s compulsory to always have your headlights turned on, 24/7, and winter tyres must be used from December 1 till March 1.
+It might take you a while to get used to driving on the right, but the road rules are not so different from the UK.
+It’s compulsory always to have your headlights turned on 24/7, and winter tyres must be used from December 1 till March 1.

 It’s also advisable to regularly wash your car in winter as the salt used on the roads is very corrosive.
 Driving in Riga can be a little hairy as the local drivers are often aggressive, fast and erratic.
 That being said, the roads are well maintained in the cities, as are the main motorways.
 If you do go off the beaten track and explore Latvia, things might get a little bumpier as the rural roads are in a bad way, with many not even asphalted.